Restaurants

 Notes, gourmet restaurant

-The Notes gourmet restaurant is open Wednesday to Friday from 7.30pm to 9.30pm, and Saturday and Sunday from 12.00pm to 2pm and from 7.30pm to 9.30pm.
+The Notes gourmet restaurant is open from Wednesday to Friday for dinner, and Saturday and Sunday for lunch and dinner.

 Notes, gourmet restaurant